bloominstituteoftechnology/ios-itunes-search/README.md

 #### SearchResult

 This application uses the iTunes Search API.
+Please:
-Please familiarize yourself with the API's documentation [here](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
-Read the overview, and look at the "Searching" section.
-There are some search examples that are worth looking at as well.
+- familiarize yourself with the API's documentation [here](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
+- Read the overview, and look at the "Searching" section.
+- Look over search examples that are worth looking at as well.

 We're going to search for either an app, music, or movie.
 Use [this URL](https://itunes.apple.com/search?term=yelp&entity=software) to see some example JSON. **NOTE:** the URL will download a file to your desktop which contains the JSON.
 You will need to open the file in a text editor to see the JSON.
 It's recommended that you then copy and paste the JSON in a JSON formatter.